pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 - pkgcore: `pmaint regen -t 16` -- approximately 1 minute, 45 seconds
 - pkgcraft: `pk repo metadata -j16` -- approximately 1 minute

-From these results, it's clear that portage's main weakness of entirely respawning bash causes it to lag far behind the other two.
-The process spawning overhead is so dominant that running egencache using 16 jobs is roughly equivalent to running `pmaint regen` using 2-3 jobs or `pk repo metadata` using 1-2 jobs.
-Due to this, my blunt advice is to avoid using egencache if full repo metadata generation performance is important to you, especially when running on older or slower hardware.
+From these results, it's clear that one of portage's main weaknesses of entirely respawning bash causes it to lag far behind the other two.
+The process spawning overhead is so dominant that running `egencache` using 16 jobs is roughly equivalent to running `pmaint regen` using 2-3 jobs or `pk repo metadata` using 1-2 jobs.
+Due to this, my blunt advice is to avoid using portage for metadata generation if performance is important to you, especially on slower hardware.

 On the other hand, pkgcore performs relatively well due to leveraging a bash daemon while using subshells (forked processes) to generate metadata thus